 A Welshman, on the other hand, will gloomily inform you that the fire has an altogether different purpose.
 The fire should be allowed to die down to embers, then each member of a family throws in a little white stone marked with his or her name and marches around the fire saying prayers.
 In the morning, the family returns to see if any of the stones are missing.
-If one is gone, the member to whom the stone helonged will die before next Halloween.
+If one is gone, the member to whom the stone belonged will die before next Halloween.

 Actually the bonfire supposedly originated with the ancient Druids, who lit it as a thanksgiving for harvest and a welcome to winter.
 It was also in honor of Samhain, Lord of the Dead, who, at the beginning of winter and the Celtic New Year, called together the souls of wicked ones who had been condemned to inhabit the bodies of animals.
-For this reason, the orgies of witches and demons, they preferred to people the night with mischievous elves and fairies who loved to play tricks on mortals.
-Thus was laid the background for Halloween vandalism . . . for the Irish were not averse to helping the "little folk."
+For this reason, horses and other animals, and perhaps a human or two, were put into wicker cages and thrown into the fire as sacrifices.